 - Cobalt Street, Keperra

-Tipperary Court in Capalaba is definitely worth a visit.
-Christmas has definitely landed here and will get you in the Christmas spirit.
-Also worth a visit is Redlands Bay, in particular Huntly Place and Dory Place and not forgetting Woodcrest Close in Redland Bay or Polperro Court in Alexandra Hills.
+Tipperary Court in Capalaba and Polperro Court in Alexandra Hills are definitely worth a visit.
+Christmas has landed here and a trip to see their lights will get you in the Christmas spirit.
+Also worth a visit is Redland Bay, in particular Huntly Place and Dory Place, both of which have multiple houses lit up and a very festive atmosphere, and not forgetting Woodcrest Close which even has a snow machine in operation.

-The areas to visit if you live in this suburb include Nova Court and Hillier Court with a number of houses in each location taking the time to decorate.
+Nova Court and Hillier Court (below) in Flinders View have a number of houses in each location lit up.
 Stop on by and take in the Christmas wonderlands on view here – spectacular!
-In and around Springfield Lakes is also a great area to take time to drive around with many residents taking the time to provide Christmas lights aplenty!
+In and around Springfield Lakes is also a great area to take time to drive around, with many residents taking the time to provide Christmas lights aplenty!

 If you want to know EXACTLY where to go to see the best Christmas lights Brisbane has to offer, you need to download our Christmas driving route maps – FULL of local Christmas lights location across the length and breadth of greater Brisbane.
 CLICK HERE.